MicrosoftDocs/xamarin-docs/docs/essentials/magnetometer.md

 }
 ```

-All data is returned in µ (microteslas).
+All data is returned in µT (microteslas).

 [!include[](~/essentials/includes/sensor-speed.md)]